-Is the 'group of companies doctrine' (or any other basis for piercing the corporate veil) recognised in your jurisdiction?
+Is the "group of companies doctrine" recognised in your jurisdiction?

 There is no "group of companies doctrine" under Mexican law and no other method of piercing the corporate veil is recognised.
-In fact, Mexican law prohibits the piercing of corporate veil in commercial disputes (although some recent court precedents appear to open the door to admit said possibility).
-Notwithstanding, if a party can prove that within a group of companies several of them participated in the performance of an agreement just signed by one of them and that they may have acted and consented to the arbitration clause contained in it, then binding them to the arbitration would be allowed by Mexican law.
+In fact, Mexican law prohibits the piercing of corporate veil in commercial disputes (although some recent court precedents appear to open the door to admit said possibility for antitrust matters).
+Notwithstanding, if a party can prove that within a group of companies several of them participated in the performance of an agreement just signed by one of them and that they have acted and consented to the arbitration clause contained in it, then binding them to the arbitration would be allowed by Mexican law.